Office of Exploratory Advising

 Phone: (435) 797-3883

-Several professional advisors serve students having majors College of Humanites and Social Sciences.
+Several professional advisors serve students having majors College of Humanities and Social Sciences.
 The advising center advises these students regarding General Education requirements, and has responsibility for the Liberal Arts major and the Interdisciplinary Studies program.
 Some departments have faculty advisors assigned to advise students on major requirements.
 Other departments rely heavily on the Humanities and Social Sciences Advising Center to advise their majors.

 S.J. and Jessie E. Quinney College of Natural Resources

-Academic Advisor: Shelly Kotynek
+Director: Shelly Kotynek

 Location: Natural Resources 120

 The S.J. and Jessie E. Quinney College of Natural Resources has two professional advisors under the direction of the Dean’s Office.
 There are also faculty advisors assigned for each of the various majors.

 Academic Advisor: Janalee Johnson McKesson

 Location: Eccles Science Learning Center 245